phiamo/MopaBootstrapBundle/README.md

 (http://twitter.github.com/bootstrap/) as easy as possible into your symfony2 (http://www.symfony.com) Project.

 The Bootstrap 3 support is now mainly working.
-Check out the [Beta-1](https://github.com/phiamo/MopaBootstrapBundle/releases/tag/v3.0.0-beta1)
+Check out the [Beta-2](https://github.com/phiamo/MopaBootstrapBundle/releases/tag/v3.0.0-beta2)
-Please also try to use it and make PR's!

 To use bootstrap 3 in your project add it via [composer](https://github.com/phiamo/MopaBootstrapBundle/blob/master/Resources/doc/1-installation.md)

 NOTICE:
 -------

-BS3 (master branch of this bundle) is nearly stable BS2 (v2.3.x) is quite stable
+BS3 (master branch of this bundle) is nearly stable see [Beta-2](https://github.com/phiamo/MopaBootstrapBundle/releases/tag/v3.0.0-beta2)
+BS2 (v2.3.x) is quite stable

 BC breaking changes will probably not be ported to 2.3.